Plumsail/forms-docs/SharePoint/designer/provision.rst

 FormSetSettings can be retrieved with **GetFormSets()** and set with **SetFormSets(FormSetSettings)**.

 These settings contain code for :ref:`designer-customrouting`, as well as information about Form Sets, including groups used for redirection.

+For examples of working with Form Sets, please, check out :doc:`Working with Form Sets when Provisioning</how-to/provision-fs>`.

 .. list-table::
     :header-rows: 1